 Mississippi has approximately 52 ghost towns throughout its territory.
 Mississippi has many stories and anecdotes related to its ghost towns.
 They are incredible stories that tell a piece of Mississippi’s history and evolution as a society.

 In 1838, one of the first settlers, Judge Joseph McGuire, received a contract to build a road, bought a house, and converted it into the town courthouse.
 Then in 1840, he made a new courthouse and jail.
-Wellington was a bustling river port and already had gambling houses and several saloons.
+Wellington was a bustling river port with gambling houses and several saloons.
 In 1851, the town established an 18-meter right-of-way to the river.
 In 1852, Wellington became the county seat.

 In 1870 the flourishing of Prentiss ended, and it began its descent into a ghost town.
 In the Civil War, Confederate soldiers shot at Union soldiers hiding in the trees.
 After several such ambushes, Union soldiers arrived in Prentiss on a gunboat.
 The soldiers burned the city entirely, leaving only one small building standing after the fire.

 Prentiss immediately began rebuilding.
 However, Union commander Thomas Oliver Selfridge dug a canal near the river to avoid further ambushes.
-This channel called “Napoleon” improved the Mississippi River for navigation because it shortened the navigation by 10 miles.
+This channel, called “Napoleon,” improved the Mississippi River for navigation because it shortened the navigation by 10 miles.
 Unfortunately, the river currents diverted by the Napoleon Canal caused Prentiss to be submerged entirely underwater within a few years.
 The city is completely submerged.

 Rocky Springs is in Claiborne County, between Old Port Gibson Road and Natchez Trace Parkway, Mississippi.
 Rocky Spring was founded in 1796.
 Rocky Springs was a famous watering hole for travelers along the Natchez Trace, near a natural spring and rock outcropping.
 This community would take its name.